-Sunday morning, surely the kids are too tired after a jam-packed Saturday, so this is the day I get to finally catch up on my writing and admin and helping other authors with their work, right?
+Sunday morning, surely the kids are too tired after a jam-packed Saturday?
+So this is the day I get to finally catch up on my writing, admin.
+And helping other authors with their work, right?

 Nope!
 The radar is forever on full alert.
 So it is time to beg the offspring, “Shaka please can you give mommy just an hour?” to which the toddler responds, “No mommy, I need you.
 Come watch this with me…” And on and on it goes.

-The point I am making is that it is hard to juggle parenting and a creative gig.
-I am sure it is hard, even when your work isn’t in the creative space, I can’t speak to that though.
+The point I am making is that it is hard to juggle being a mother and creative gig.
+I am sure it is hard, even when your work isn’t in the creative space.
+I can’t speak to that though.

-What I know is that, for me, writing needs silence, it needs me to have quiet time to reflect, it needs me to have time to conjure up inspiration and this time is hard to find.
-And sometimes when you do “find” the time, the guilt comes knocking…
+What I know is that, for me, writing needs silence, it needs me to have quiet time to reflect.
+It needs me to have time to conjure up inspiration and this time is hard to find.
+And sometimes when you do “find” the time, the guilt comes knocking too.

-When I do find the time to write- usually this means my little one is stuck in front of a screen and swallowed by whatever he is watching- the guilt about the dangers of too much screen time creep in and I wonder if I should abandon writing and go kick a ball?
+When I do find the time to write this usually means my little one is swallowed by a TV show.
+The guilt about the dangers of too much screen time creeps in.
+And I wonder if I should abandon writing and go kick a ball?

-Or when my husband becomes the weekend parent and I haul myself in our room and sit in front of the laptop, with the intention of spending two hours and when I lift my head its dark outside.
+Or when my husband becomes the weekend parent.
+I haul myself into our room and sit in front of the laptop, with the intention of spending two hours and when I lift my head its dark outside.